Aakanksha19-2/Predicool/README.md

 This is a supervised machine learning based project, in which the machine learning modelpredicts the price of real estate, based on the input parameters like total sqft area of house, the location etc.
-The predictive result gives the accuracy od 81%.
+The predictive result gives the accuracy of 81%.